 The movie opens by taking us literally through the looking glass into a world of layers, miscommunication, and doubling even before we get to the prismatic multiverse.
 It ends with a sense of wholeness that makes us feel a little closer to, well, everything.

-Parents should know that this film includes extended sci-fi/action peril and violence with some graphic and disturbing images, sad deaths, and characters who are injured and killed.
+Parents should know that this movie includes very strong language and constant peril and action-style violence with many characters injured and killed.

 Family discussion: What would your multiverse personas be?
 What unpredictable action would you take to access them?
 What rejections and disappointments have led you to this moment?

 If you like this, try: “Crouching Tiger, Hidden Dragon” and other Michelle Yeoh movies